sh-yamaga/design-patterns-go/internal/patterns/adapter/README.md

 The Adapter Pattern is useful in the following scenarios:

-1. **Compatibility**: It allows classes with incompatible interfaces to communicate, enabling integration of new components into existing systems without modifying the existing code.
+1. **Compatibility**: It allows structs with incompatible interfaces to communicate, enabling integration of new components into existing systems without modifying the existing code.

-2. **Reusability**: By using adapters, you can reuse existing classes even if they don't have the desired interface, promoting code reuse and reducing duplication.
+2. **Reusability**: By using adapters, you can reuse existing structs even if they don't have the desired interface, promoting code reuse and reducing duplication.

 3. **Flexibility**: The pattern provides a flexible way to connect different interfaces, making it easier to extend and maintain the system.